Ian Moves Across Florida After Leaving Path of Destruction Along Gulf Coast

 Hurricane Ian turned streets into rivers and blew down trees as it slammed into southwest Florida on Wednesday with 150 mph winds, pushing a wall of storm surge.
 Ian’s strength at landfall in Cayo Costa, a barrier island just west of heavily populated Fort Myers, was Category 4, tying it for the fifth-strongest hurricane, when measured by wind speed, ever to strike the U.S.

-A stretch of the Gulf Coast remained inundated by ocean water, pushed ashore by the massive storm.

-“Severe and life-threatening storm surge inundation of 8 to 10 feet above ground level along with destructive waves is ongoing along the southwest Florida coastline from Englewood to Bonita Beach, including Charlotte Harbor,” the Miami-based hurricane center said.

-More than 2 million Florida homes and businesses are still without electricity Thursday morning, Gov. Ron DeSantis said during a news conference.
-Most of the homes and businesses in 12 counties were without power.
+More than 2 million Florida homes and businesses had been without electricity Thursday morning, DeSantis said.
+By Thursday afternoon, Florida Power & Light officials said more than 700,000 outages had been restored.

 "Charlotte and Lee (county) reconnects are likely going to have to be rebuilds of that infrastructure," DeSantis said.
 "There are crews on their way down right now, but that's going to be more than just reconnecting a power line back to a pole."